rmorsomme/Sudoku-Solver/RMD.md

 Conclusion
 ==========

-In this script, I develop an algorithm to solve sudoku grids that uses four very simple principles.
+In this script, I develop a simple algorithm to solve sudoku grids in a very fast manner.
+The algorithm follows four very simple principles:

 -   Principle 1: A cell has exactly one value.